nurelahi/SudokuSolver/README.md

 ## Source Code

-The source code of the application can be found in "SudokuSolver\www" folder.
+The source code of the application can be found in [SudokuSolver\www](https://github.com/nurelahi/SudokuSolver/tree/master/www) folder.

 ## Built With